Anusha-2024/Studiva/README.md

 - This project is licensed under the MIT License.

 ### 🙋‍♀️ Author
-Made with 💖 by Anusha
+- Made with 💖 by Anusha
-📧 Email: krianusha09@gmail.com
+- 📧 Email: krianusha09@gmail.com

-Built with ❤️ for learners who dare to be different.
+- Built for learners who dare to be different.